 There are three History topics throughout the school year; one in the second half half of every term.
 Each of these topics will be taught as a focused History week where there will be lots of research and writing opportunities following on from the exploring and enquiry of various artefacts.
 In previous years, children have also been able involved in making and testing foods, re-enacting dances, designing their own replicas of artefacts and creating drama productions of key events to immerse them in their learning.

-Our Autumn topics will be:
+Our Autumn topics are:

 - Year 1: Toys, toys everywhere!
 (Toys belonging to grandparents and their own)